gbinal/p-o-d.github.com/catalog.md

 * Dataset description
 * URL to the dataset (endpoint)

 The page must be populated from the machine readable catalog file (e.g. data.xml or data.json) following the [specification](http://project-open-data.github.com/data-catalog/) described above.
-Agencies are encouraged to add functionality to assit end user discoverability.
+Agencies are encouraged to add functionality to assist end user discoverability.
 Additional functions might be sorting, filtering or paging to help make a more digestible list.
 Agencies are also encouraged to add more to the standard schema which might further assist end user discoverability and usability (e.g. thumbnails).

 Supplemental Information
 ------------------------